 As the sky faded into darkness, the girls climbed out of the pool, and Justine swiftly wrapped them inside one giant beach towel.
 They shivered and shook, feeling the chill of the night air on their skin.

 “Momma that was so much fun!” they exclaimed, teeth chattering, as they made their way back to the hotel room.
-Huddled inside of a giant towel together, they giggled all the way.
-Justine sent them to take a quick shower, and set about preparing a light meal from the groceries she had brought along.
-She carefully turned down their bed and put the tv on, switching channels until she found an old Disney movie.
+Huddled inside of the giant towel together, they giggled all the way.
+Justine sent them to take a quick shower, and set about preparing a light meal from the groceries she had brought.
+Carefully, she turned down their bed and put the tv on, switching channels until she found an old Disney movie.
 No mermaids, but there was Dumbo, and she knew the girls had never seen it.
 She laid out a meal of various snacks on a tray, and set it on the bedside table.
 It would be the perfect end to a perfect day as they dozed off to dreamland.

-She refilled her cup with the wine, and sat in the big comfy chair.
-As she listened to the voices chattering and giggling in the shower she smiled to herself, feeling good about her decision.
+Refilling her cup with wine, she sat in the big comfy armchair.
+As she listened to the voices chattering and giggling in the shower she smiled.
 It had been 2 years since her husband had died in a car crash, and this was the first time she had been able to conjure up the energy to plan anything beyond the day to day.
 She knew he would be proud of her, and she closed her eyes, sensing his energy warming her soul, and enveloping her being with his love.
 “I love you”, she whispered softly, as tears rolled down her cheeks.

 The tapping got louder, and then she heard it.
 What sounded like some sort of whispering laughter.
 At this point, her heart felt as if it was going to jump out of her chest.
 Her body felt rigid, almost impossible to move.
 She slowly raised her hand to reach the remote and turned down the already low volume on the tv.
 Maybe she had been delirious and confused the sounds from the movie with reality.
 Maybe this was part of a dream.
 Silence.
 She sat perfectly still, terrified, and cautiously, slowly, peered over the girls bed, where they slept soundly, towards the window where the noise was coming from.
 Momentarily, the moonlight seemed to flicker, and there it was again, the sound of low whispers and what seemed to be childrens’ voices.
 She gasped with fear as she saw the silhouette of a childs head pass by the window shade.
 Taking a deep breath, figuring this was some sort of prank, she forced herself to get up, and tip-toed over to the window.
 Silence.
 She took one finger, and began to part the blind.
 Nothing.
 Just the moonlit landscape of the graveyard.
 Just then, the tapping sound started again.
 This time it was at the motel door!
 She held her breath, being careful not to wake her daughters.
 She stealthily headed to the door, and peeked out the peephole.
 There stood two small girls very similar to her own, but dressed in what she thought might be Amish or country clothing.
 Alarmed at seeing kids alone in the middle of the night, she opened the door, and knelt down in front of the two little girls.
 She gently gripped their shoulders, and firmly asked them in a low whisper, “Hey, where’s your mommy and daddy?
 What are you two doing out here?”
 They held each other’s hands and shared a secret smile, then looked at her and shrugged their shoulders.
 She told them to be very quiet and she brought them into the room.
 The twins appeared to be the same age as her own girls, and they looked healthy enough.
 The outfits were strange and a bit ratty.
 She asked if they knew their mom’s phone number, and again, they just glanced and whispered to one another as though sharing a private joke.
 Thoroughly exaperated and exhausted, Justine considered calling the police.
 But, she figured it was nearly 4 am, and what could it hurt to wait until morning.